Question

 The electors of each state record their votes on a Certificate of Votes that is sent to both Congress and the NARA.

 On Jan.
-6 (a Monday in 2025) at a joint session of Congress, the members of the House and Senate meet in the House chamber for the official count of votes.
+6 (which is a Monday in 2025) at a joint session of Congress, the members of the House and Senate meet in the House chamber for the official count of votes.
 The vice president, in her role as president of the Senate, presides over the counting.

-This is a strictly ceremonial count as proscribed by the Constitution.
+This is a strictly ceremonial count as prescribed by the Constitution.
 When the counting is complete, the vice president announces the vote and declares the winner, if there is one.

 If there is not, the choice is sent to the House of Representatives where each state has one vote.